Easter is one of the most important festivities for Christians.

 Another special treat is the Simnel Cake, traditionally eaten in old times for the Lenten Fast.
 It is a light fruit cake, with two layers of almond paste or marzipan, one in the middle and one on top.
 This cake is usually decorated with 11 marzipan balls that represent the 12 apostles minus Judas.

 The most special tradition is the solemn act of the churches from Good Friday.
-On this day, all the bells in France remain still and silent in remembrance of Jesus passing.
-In the morning of Easter Sunday, the bells ring out once more to rejoice in Jesus resurrection and French tend to greet each other with warm hugs to start the celebration.
+On this day, all the bells in France remain still and silent in remembrance of Jesus’ passing.
+On the morning of Easter Sunday, the bells ring out once more to rejoice in Jesus’ resurrection and the French tend to greet each other with warm hugs to start the celebration.

-Easter Chocolate Eggs are as important in France as in many of the western countries.
-There are many stories about why eggs are so important in Easter.
+Easter Chocolate Eggs are as important in France as in many Western countries.
+There are many stories about why eggs are so important at Easter.